h3fang/TwitchEmoji/README.md

-# Stream Helper
+# Twitch Emoji

+(Deprecated since twich has their own autocompletion for emotes)

-A simple chromium extension.
+A simple chromium extension, for learning purpose.